What is a Computer? Computer Definition

 The computer is made of two necessary parts.
 One is the hardware, which is the physical structure e.g. electronic circuits, cables, cabinet, keyboard, etc., while the other is software, which are nonphysical parts e.g. programs, data, information, documentation, etc.

-The hardware is physical devices that are designed to execute specific functions which are interconnected to form an integrated system, this system of prescribed and programmed functions of each of the components are the software.
+The hardware is a physical device that is designed to execute specific functions which are interconnected to form an integrated system, this system of prescribed and programmed functions of each of the components is the software.

 Software is a series of programs designed to make parts of the computer work in an integrated way.
 The pc or personal computer is designed to be operated by an individual person who can take advantage of the use of various support programs designed to develop specific tasks such as office work, whether calculations, development of text documents, presentations with graphics, communication via email and social networks, etc.

 Currently, there are multiple programs designed to execute specific actions in various areas of the industry, which are operated by people on computers that can be personal (used by a single person) or supercomputers or high-performance computers (operated by multiple people), which are a set of very powerful computers linked together to increase the power of work and achieve the greater performance of very specific functions and tasks.